TristanWebber/garage_monitor/esp_rs_no_std/README.md

 // ---snip---
 ```

 First off, all of the interrupts are in the `.rwtext`, segmented away from the rest of the code.
 Secondly, none of the assembly has a jump to any of the interrupts, so we have verified that if these are called, it is by the hardware, not the software.
-So this shows us that whenever a hardware interrupt occurs, the application jumps to the `handle_interrupts` function with two arguments (a1, a0) and iterates through any configured interrupts then applies any handlers.
+So this shows us that whenever a hardware interrupt occurs, the CPU jumps to the `handle_interrupts` function with two arguments (a0 - the interrupt number, a1 - the callee context) and iterates through any configured interrupts then applies any handlers.
+The callee context is a copy of the callee's registers, therefore allowing the CPU to switch context between the callee's stack and the interrupt.

 ### Add a debounce timer
 The extremely low latency of the gpio interrupt means that a debounce will be needed to prevent noisy data that occurs from multiple interrupt triggers from the same event.
 Like the previous examples, a timer can be used.
 Without an OS, we can again rely on hardware features and user a timer callback.
 Let's reimagine the program flow: